ezgihendrickx/weather-app/README.md

 - A typical AJAX flow: send asynchronous requests to a remote server and process the results
 - DOM manipulation: changing the DOM based on the results of the AJAX requests
-- Learn to aggregate and parse data fetched from an api
+- Learn to aggregate and parse data fetched from an API

 ## Author :black_nib: